 Rates for some of the smaller digital channels can be around £50 to £150 for day time up to £150 to £300 for peak time.
 Great if you know your audience is watching those channels.

-From the numbers you can see a TV ad campaign running for a month can easily be had for £70,000 or if you want to target a wider audience you can spend £250,000 and get a great campaign on ITV.
-Obviously budgets can go up, if you absolutely must get in front of a huge X-factor audience you’re looking at spending millions on media.
+From the numbers you can see a TV advert campaign running for a month can easily be had for £30,000 or if you want to target a wider audience, you can spend £200,000 and advertise on ITV.
+Budgets can go up; if you absolutely must get in front of a vast X-factor audience, you’re looking at spending millions on media.
 Hopefully, this has answered the question, How much is TV advertising?
 The other cost is production, more on that below.

 *Data sourced from Thinkbox and TheDrum